Medical Laboratory Science (BPML800)

 This bridging program is designed for internationally educated and experienced medical laboratory technologists whose training and work experience have been assessed by Canadian Society for Medical Laboratory Science (CSMLS) and have been issued a Prior Learning Assessment (PLA) Report.
-The report clearly states the gaps identified, provides refresher course options and has an expiry date.
+The PLA report clearly states the gaps identified and provides refresher course options.
 Internationally educated doctors (Medical Graduates) don’t qualify for the program unless they meet the basic criteria as mentioned above.

 What types of supports will I receive once I have enrolled in Michener’s Bridging Program?